If you’re struggling with the idea of being a specialist vs generalist, especially if you are just starting a business, you are not alone!

 You may be struggling with the same question.
 Trying to figure out what your “niche” is, or whether you’re better suited to working on lots of different things.

-I believe I’ve found the answer to our question, and it has to do with money.
+I believe I’ve found the answer to this question, and it has to do with money.
 That precious thing that gives our businesses oxygen.
 That commodity required to feel a sense of freedom in our lives.
-Good or bad, money makes the world go round, and it’s the simplest answer to the specialize/generalize question I’ve discovered.
+Good or bad, money makes the world go round, and it’s the simplest answer to the specialist vs generalist question I’ve discovered.

 Do you need money in the next 90 days?
 You should be a specialist and focus on one thing.